*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

-Have you seen a TV commercial in which a 30 years old woman had Rs 50 lakh life insurance coverage, but for health insurance, she relied only on a glass of warm lemon water, which she religiously took every morning?
-This advertisement portrays the current scenario of woman’s health insurance.
-Most of us don’t think twice about getting good medical attention for children and other family members, but it is a complete different story when it comes to the woman’s health care.
+Have you seen a TV commercial in which a 30 years old woman had Rs 50 Lakh life insurance coverage, but for health insurance, she relied only on a glass of warm lemon water, which she religiously took every morning?
+This advertisement portrays the current scenario of a woman’s health insurance.
+Most of us don’t think twice about getting good medical attention for children and other family members, but it is a completely different story when it comes to the woman’s health care.

 Politics, space and manufacturing units, the fairer sex is breaking the glass ceiling and seeking equality in all spheres of life.
 But the differences arise with health issues that a woman wrestles with.
-Nowadays, women are go getters as they are not only managing their homes, but are also excelling at work place.
+Nowadays, women are going getters as they are not only managing their homes but are also excelling at the workplace.

 Gone are those days, when women were financially and emotionally dependent on males.
 While, successfully playing different roles in life, women tend to neglect their health.
 Modern women take a toll trying to strike a balance between personal and professional life.
 On top of that, women are more vulnerable to diseases.
 Ailments like arthritis and breast cancer are far different from what men face.

-1. Current state of women health insurance sector
+1. The Current state of women health insurance sector

 2. Why it is indispensable to have a separate health insurance plan apart from the corporate plan.